mcsc-impact-climate/Geo-TIDE/README.md

-# MCSC Geospatial Fleet Transition Assessment and Decision Support Tool
+# MCSC Geospatial Trucking Industry Decarbonization Explorer (Geo-TIDE)

 This repo contains code to produce and interactively visualize publicly available geospatial data to support trucking fleets in navigating the transition to alternative energy carriers.
-The tool uses data from the "freight analysis framework" (FAF5) database and other public data sources.
+The Geo-TIDE tool uses data from the "freight analysis framework" (FAF5) database and other public data sources.

 ## Pre-requisites
 * [pixi](https://pixi.sh/latest/)